avinetworks/avi-helm-charts/docs/AKO/install/helm.md

 Step 2: Add this repository to your helm CLI

-Note: The helm charts are present in VMWare's public harbor reposiory
+Note: The helm charts are present in VMWare's public harbor repository

 ```
 helm repo add ako https://projects.registry.vmware.com/chartrepo/ako

 ```

 Step 3: Search the available charts for AKO